 How to get feedback?

 One of the most basic measures of a website's performance is the raw number of visitors and unique visits to the site.
-These and other data on visitors can be determined via the Commission's statistics tool.
+These and other data on visitors can be determined via the.
 Statistics give us part of the feedback picture.
 We can measure the number of visits, how they are finding our site, the keywords they are using to get there.
 Web stats are an invaluable source for identifying trends in behaviour and expectations.

 The effectiveness of your website can be evaluated by conducting an on-line survey using EUSurvey.
 A survey can reach your audience directly, however you need to be able to invest the right resources to prepare the survey, and of course to analyse and act on the results.